hark130/Shawarma_Swarm/README.md

     [X] Document reuse of struct hcCartesianCoordinate from Harklecurse.h (Harkleswarm.h) [X] Macro for a point's speed (number of moves it makes at once) (HS_MAX_SWARM_MOVES in Harkleswarm.h) [ ] Add facility to determine swarm equilibrium
-    [ ] Add facility to interject a "shawarma" (before and after equilibrium) [X] Main binary
+    [ ] Add facility to inject a "shawarma" (before and after equilibrium) [X] Main binary

     [X] Start shwarm_it.c